clong33/cmsc434-project/README.md

  - Only three professors - Hector Bravo, Evan Golub, and Nelson Perez - that are currently working and testable.

 ### Floorplan
- - The zoom functionality doesn't currently work.
+ - The zoom-in and -out functionality doesn't currently work.

 ### Tutor Resources
  - All items on the page are testable and currently working.

 ### Career Services
  - All buttons are clickable and lead to outside websites.

+#### NOTE: If the career service page or the tutor resources page doesn't seem correctly oriented, try zooming in or out of the respective page till you have achieved the correct orientation.